exebook/lobj/README.md

 })
 ```

 Note that for arrays you can use negative indexes in paths.
-Here `-1` simple means *the last one*.
+Here `-1` simply means *the last one*.

 ### Reference